-“you realize we are going?”
+“You realize we are going?”
 I just held my bag and got ready.
 No sooner had I finished the phrase than the boat capsized.

 Iryn Namubiru survived the boat cruise accident on Lake Victoria

-On her Facebook post singer Iryn Namubiru narrates what happened on that Saturday night, how she failed to get sleep on Friday night due to noise coming from a nearby church, which prompted her to join in and start praying as well.
+On her Facebook post singer Iryn Namubiru narrates what happened on that Saturday night, how she failed to get sleep on Friday night due to noise coming from a nearby church, which prompted her to joint in and start praying as well.

 She also narrates the many times she packed her bags to leave Ggaba beach and head to her car because she wasn't interested in going for the boat cruise….